 - ¼ cups canola oil

-- Bring blackberries, wine, brown sugar, lemon zest and juice, and ginger to a simmer in a 2-qt. saucepan over medium heat.
-Cook, stirring occasionally, until berries break down, about 15 minutes.
-Remove from heat and let cool 10 minutes.
-Discard ginger and transfer berry mixture to a blender; purée until smooth.
-Strain sauce over a fine-mesh sieve set over the saucepan; return to low heat.
-Stir in butter and keep warm.
+In a small pot set over medium heat, bring the blackberries, wine, brown sugar, lemon zest and juice, and ginger to a simmer.
+Cook, stirring occasionally, until the berries break down, about 15 minutes.
+Remove from heat and let cool for 10 minutes.

-- Heat half the oil in a 12” skillet over medium-high heat.
-Pat salmon dry and season with salt and pepper.
-Working in two batches and adding more oil as needed, cook, skin side down and flipping once, until skin is crisp and salmon is cooked, 8-10 minutes.
-Transfer fish to a platter and spoon blackberry sauce over top.
+Heat half the oil in a large skillet over medium-high heat.
+Pat the salmon dry and season with salt and black pepper.
+Working in two batches and adding more oil as needed, add the fish to the skillet and cook, skin side down and flipping once, until the skin is crisp and the salmon is cooked through, 8-10 minutes.
+Transfer to a platter, spoon the reserved blackberry sauce over top, and serve warm.